Social Media Gets Credit For Tunisian Overthrow

-Mr. SALOUAH DALOUMI (Computer Engineer): He make a firewall to filter this video.
+SALOUAH DALOUMI: He make a firewall to filter this video.
 But we can make upload and we can download it in the laptop.
 And after, we give it to the people.

 BEARDSLEY: She calls the state television a complete joke.
 Indeed, on Friday when demonstrations and riots engulfed Tunis, the official channel played music and aired call-in chat shows, never even mentioning what was going on in the streets.

-Mohamed Ben Hazouz(ph) is a blogger and software engineer.
-He says Fridays massive demonstration was completely organized on the Internet.
-He calls what happened in Tunisia the worlds first cyber-net revolution.
+BEARDSLEY: Mohamed Ben Hazouz(ph) is a blogger and software engineer.
+He says Friday's massive demonstration was completely organized on the Internet.
+He calls what happened in Tunisia the world's first cyber-net revolution.

-Mt.
-MOHAMED BEN HAZOUZ (Software Engineer/Blogger): Everyone in Tunisia was connected to the Internet, to the site of the bloggers, to the site of Facebook, to Twitter, to organize the revolution.
+MOHAMED BEN HAZOUZ: Everyone in Tunisia was connected to the Internet, to the site of the bloggers, to the site of Facebook, to Twitter, to organize the revolution.

-But government authorities were no match for Tunisias tech-savvy youth, says Claire Spencer, a Middle East specialist at London-based think tank Chatham House.
+BEARDSLEY: But government authorities were no match for Tunisia's tech-savvy youth, says Claire Spencer, a Middle East specialist at London-based think tank Chatham House.

-Dr. CLAIRE SPENCER (Head, Middle East and North Africa Program, Chatham House): I think there is definitely a generation whove understood the technology of how to circumvent banned websites.
+CLAIRE SPENCER: I think there is definitely a generation who've understood the technology of how to circumvent banned websites.
 The moment something is banned, somebody in this country is breaking through it and going around it.
-So its been counterproductive in recent years in terms of a control strategy.
+So it's been counterproductive in recent years in terms of a control strategy.

-For NPR news, Im Eleanor Beardsley in Tunis.
+BEARDSLEY: For NPR news, I'm Eleanor Beardsley in Tunis.